Croce at the Lidl checkout in Sicily comparing grocery prices

 • Cherries: €3.99/kg

-• Zucchini and bell peppers: fresh and vibrant
+• Zucchini and bell peppers: firm and vibrant

-Croce standing with Giuseppe in front of a produce stand in Carini, Sicily
+Croce talking with Giuseppe at a local produce stand in Carini

 • Deco: €18.35